justinlund/dreamcloud-docs/source/dreamcompute/tutorials/how-to-migrate-instances-between-clusters.rst

     [root@server]# apt-get install python-dev python-pip
     [root@server]# pip install python-openstackclient
-    [root@server]# pip install python-glanceclient

-After this, run "glance help" and check for any other modules that it says are missing.
+After this, run "openstack help" and check for any other modules that it says are missing.
 Install them with:

 .. code-block:: console